Since DDBJ Nucleotide Sequence Submission System can be only used for new submissions, you can not update submitted data with the system.

 For your information, in case of a previously reported organism, the genetic code is automatically specified, by describing Scientific name (/organism qualifier) and /organelle qualifier.
 If your sequence is derived from an organelle other than nuclei, you have to specify /organelle qualifier to set the genetic code for mitochondrion, chloroplast or some, appropriately.

-When your sequences are relatively many, it is likely to resolve the condition.
+It is likely to resolve the condition.

 If you still have any problem, please contact us with followings from contact form by selecting the item, "DDBJ Nucleotide Sequence Submission System".